Stephon Gilmore: 2018: Super Bowl LIII victory and Second Pro Bowl

 Head coach Bill Belichick took over defensive coordinator duties after Matt Patricia departed to become the head coach of the Detroit Lions.
-Throughout training camp, Gilmore was slated as the de facto No. 1 starting cornerback following the departure of Malcolm Butler.
-He began the season as a starting cornerback, alongside Eric Rowe, and led a young cornerback group that included Jonathan Jones and rookies Duke Dawson, Keion Crossen, and J. C. Jackson.
+Throughout training camp, Gilmore was slated as the de facto No. 1 starting cornerback after Malcolm Butler left in free agency.
+He began the season as a starting cornerback alongside Eric Rowe, and led a young cornerback group that included Jonathan Jones and rookies Duke Dawson, Keion Crossen, and J. C. Jackson.